CiscoDevNet/ODL-Cluster-App/README.md

 ```

 ### Shard MBean RPC
 Returns Shard MBean for a particular cluster member, status (operational or config), and shard.
 API for anomoly stats in Shard display.
+Used in Shard Display.

 Request URL: `http://localhost:8181/restconf/operations/stats-reflector:get-shard-mbean`